MezoFoundation/constitution/README.md

 https://docs.google.com/document/d/1No3kQf-O4x9b4OfiE0ZbeYfRIw_iiS8CSmgQvVNJFjw/edit?usp=sharing
 [CHANGE THIS]

-Standing Holons | Description
+standing-sectors | Description
 ------------ | -------------
 Art |
 Construction | The architects and builders.
 Communication | Also responsible for maintaining Swarm/ETH.
 All units should include a node (not everyone needs to be a miner?)
 Energy | Electricity and Electrical Infrastructure Judicial | Already Outlined
 Military | Already Outlined
 Education | Already Outlined
-Reserve | For automating the reserve pool.
-Holon's top priority is to disappear.
+Reserve | For automating the reserve pool. sector's top priority is to disappear.
 Should add provision for automatic dissolution.
 Food |
 Materials | Basic Materials
 Health | People's physical and mental well being Industrials | aerospace and defense, industrial machinery, tools, lumber production, construction, waste management, manufactured housing, cement and metal fabrication.
 Machinery.
-Transportation | Airplanes, Marine transport, Road & Rail, Distributors, Transportation Infrastructure Munit Holon | Responsible for the production of goods in a Munit, where it is not being produced enough by other holons.
-This holon can be toggled on or off.
+Transportation | Airplanes, Marine transport, Road & Rail, Distributors, Transportation Infrastructure Munit sector | Responsible for the production of goods in a Munit, where it is not being produced enough by other sectors.
+This sector can be toggled on or off.

 While Mezo creates an open knowledge society, the Mezo system and constitution is not copyright-free.
 This is because altering and running non connected Mezo clones would factionalize Society and could lead to wars and inhumane treatment that fall outside the aims and goals Mezo tries to achieve.